bittbridge/bittbridge/README.md

 ---
 ## Step 1 – Clone Template & Set Up Environment

->Create directory / folder on your machine where you will clone project.
+> ⚠️ Create directory / folder on your machine where you will clone project.

 We’ll use our subnet code - main branch [link](https://github.com/bittbridge/bittbridge).